fbiville/streaming-node-invoker/README.md

 Input streams are [Readable streams](https://nodejs.org/api/stream.html#stream_readable_streams).
 Output streams are [Writable streams](https://nodejs.org/api/stream.html#stream_class_stream_readable).

-The function **must** end the output streams when it is done emitting data (if the output streams are [`pipe`](https://nodejs.org/api/stream.html#stream_readable_pipe_destination_options)'d from input streams, then this is automatically managed).
+The function **must** end the output streams when it is done emitting data or when an error occurs (if the output streams are [`pipe`](https://nodejs.org/api/stream.html#stream_readable_pipe_destination_options)'d from input streams, then this is automatically managed).

 ## Lifecycle